Justin Paul WAre

 Urban Planning Consultant

-I currently work as an urban design and planning consultant to the Planning for Humanitarian-Development Practice, positioned within the Planning, Finance, and Economy Section of the Urban Practices Branch at UN-Habitat (United Nations Human Settlements Programme); have been involved in the development of spatial planning profiles and regeneration strategies for the protracted situations in Dadaab and Kakuma-Kalobeyei in Kenya and Qoloji in Ethiopia that aim to bridge the gap between international humanitarian and development activities with a focus on sustainable integrated solutions that support both displaced and host communities.
+I worked as an urban design and planning consultant to the Planning for Humanitarian-Development Practice, positioned within the Planning, Finance, and Economy Section of the Urban Practices Branch at UN-Habitat (United Nations Human Settlements Programme); have been involved in the development of spatial planning profiles and regeneration strategies for the protracted situations in Dadaab and Kakuma-Kalobeyei in Kenya and Qoloji in Ethiopia that aim to bridge the gap between international humanitarian and development activities with a focus on sustainable integrated solutions that support both displaced and host communities.

 Publications